top of page

 The interpretations of the signal differences correspond to symbolic interpretations and designs.

-We observe and grasp something with a word as a symbolic concept.
-The observable is not the symbol and yet it is.
-The two seem to be mutually exclusive, but they have an interacting reality.
 This also brings us back to the already mentioned phenomenon of wave-particle dualism in quantum physics, which shows an indeterminacy, because a wave cannot be a particle and a particle cannot be a wave.
 The electron is a particle but also a wave (described by an equation), while the properties of electrons as particles can be explained only partially by the laws of classical physics.
-There is a two-unity in mutual connection, which I hold as mondualism.
-We speak of quantum objects that exhibit different properties when measured.
+There is a two-unity in mutual connection.
+We speak of quantum objects that exhibit different properties when measured, because they collapse the wave function and thus determine a certain state.

-The content and meaning of the linguistic concept of symbols correspond, as it were, to the wave of matter mentioned earlier.
+The analysis - it is comparable to measuring - also destroys the bipolarity of the mondualistic phenomenon of a symbol, because the content and meaning of the linguistic concept of the symbol correspond, as it were, to the previously mentioned wave of matter.
 The identification enables the mental symbol formation, the identification is the "wave".
 Both terms lead to a blurring, since they trigger contradictions.
 But it seems as if they received the same “baptism” in their structure.

 The quantum phenomena take place in the hidden invisible, but they form a basic building block of creation.
-And the symbolic formations of the human being are realised in an invisible space - namely in the phenomenon of the psychic or spiritual, in which we discover the basis of consciousness.
+In quantum physics, particles can be connected to each other regardless of the distance separating them.
+And the symbolic formations of man transcend any space in the phenomenon of the psychic or spiritual, in which we discover a basis of consciousness.
 Here we enter the bridge between the four structurally related bases.
-They build the world in its material structure and allow us to penetrate it with consciousness.
-The diversities and contradictions between them can only be seen with the realisation of the interacting phenomena of space and time, represented in the theory of relativity, and the symbol-forming consciousness in its kinship with quantum physics.
-They establish the connection between man and creation and allow him to become creative himself.
+They build the world in its material structure and let us recognise its structure with the consciousness.
+The differences and contradictions between them can only be understood by recognising the interacting phenomena of symbol-forming consciousness in its relationship to quantum mechanics.
+They create the connection between humans and creation and allow humans to become creative themselves.

 The creative faculty of man does not seem to betray to us an accident of evolution, but there could be a hidden intention behind it that led to a two-part creation.
 Is there this hidden intention?
 It would explain the meaning and the connection of the four different terms, that open up the expanded horizon.
 Some scientists are trying to explain consciousness with quantum mechanics in a unifying theory.
-A unity is sought here that does not exist, because the aspect of the spiritual cannot yet be explained materially from brain functions alone.
+What is being sought here is a unity that does not exist, because the aspect of the spiritual cannot be explained by brain functions.

 To summarise:

-1. Thanks to his consciousness, man experiences, grasps and changes the shaping of the world as space and matter as a participant.
+1. Thanks to his consciousness, man experiences and grasps the shaping of the world as space and matter, in which he has learnt to intervene.

-2. Science grasps the secret of the original structure of the world in the structures and functions of quantum mechanics, which in their interpretation betray a kinship with the symbols of consciousness.
-The quantum arises from matter and energy, symbolism from analysis and identification.
-Energy and identification are the interfaces.
+2. Science grasps the secret of the original structure of the world in the structures and functions of quantum mechanics, which in their interpretation reveal a kinship with the symbolic forms of consciousness.
+Quanta form the basis of matter and energy in quantum physics, symbols are based on analysis and identification in consciousness.
+Quantum entanglement and identification are the seams.
 The four aspects unite in the diversity of the phenomenology of creation and they form the basis of the two-part creation.

 With this, only a parallelism has been grasped that reveals to us the primordial structure of creation.
 What has not been explained, however, is man's creative ability, for he transcends the horizon of the material world in order to build and dismantle his "own" world within it in symbolic formations.
 The enigma remains, which I will pursue next.